jimhsu919/Network-programing/project2/README.md

-A Remote Batch System, which consists of a simple HTTP server called http server and a CGI program console.cgi.
+A server of the chat-like systems, called remote working systems.
+ In this system, users can communicate with other users.